dakrone/clj-http/Readme.md

 The design of `clj-http` is inspired by the [Ring](http://github.com/mmcgrana/ring) protocol for Clojure HTTP server applications.

-The client in `clj-http.core` makes HTTP requests according to a given Ring request map and returns Ring response maps corresponding the resulting HTTP response.
-The function `clj-http.client/request` using Ring-style middleware to add several layers of sugar and functionality to the core HTTP request/response implementation.
-Finally, methods like `clj-http.client/get` are simple sugar over the this main `clj-http.client/request` function.
+The client in `clj-http.core` makes HTTP requests according to a given Ring request map and returns Ring response maps corresponding to the resulting HTTP response.
+The function `clj-http.client/request` uses Ring-style middleware to layer functionality over the core HTTP request/response implementation.
+Methods like `clj-http.client/get` are sugar over this `clj-http.client/request` function.

 ## Development